lab1092/blender-manual_ja/manual/basics/help.rst

 Access from :menuselection:`Help --> Operator Cheat Sheet`

-Creates the ``OperatorList.txt`` file, which you can access in the :guilabel:`Text Editor`.
+Creates the ``OperatorList.txt`` file, which you can access in the *Text Editor*.
 You can also use Blender Search to generate the file.
 The text will list the available Python operators.

-While Blender is generating this list, the :guilabel:`Info Window` will change, showing a message for the operation (See Fig: Info Window - Operator Cheat Sheet ).
+While Blender is generating this list, the *Info Window* will change, showing a message for the operation (See Fig: Info Window - Operator Cheat Sheet ).
-To read the Text, switch to the Blender :guilabel:`Text Editor` Window, using the :doc:`Window type Selector </interface/window_types>`, and then, clicking on the button *Browse Text to be Linked* of the Text Editor, your text block will be shown in the Editor.
+To read the Text, switch to the Blender *Text Editor* Window, using the :doc:`Window type Selector </interface/window_types>`, and then, clicking on the button *Browse Text to be Linked* of the Text Editor, your text block will be shown in the Editor.
 The file will be in your list of Text-block, named as ``OperatorsList.txt``,